Railway Security Guard

-The Railway Security Guard (Straż Ochrony Kolei, SOK) is a uniformed militarized government organization, that operates as a railroad police in Poland.
+The Railway Security Guard (Straż Ochrony Kolei, SOK) is a Polish uniformed militarized government organization, that operates as a railroad police.

 Founded on 18 November 1918, the Railway Security Guard has been incorporated into the structures of Polish railway infrastructure manager PKP Polskie Linie Kolejowe since 1 October 2001.

 History

 On 18 November 1918, at the request of the Warsaw Railway Directorate, the Ministry of Railways established the Railway Guard, headed by Emil Rauer, president of the 1st District of the Warsaw Land "Sokół".
 The formation was designated to secure property, maintain public safety, law and order, and protect travelers and their property.

 On 28 April 1919, in agreement with the Minister of Railways, the Railway Guard was subordinated to the Minister of Military Affairs for the duration of the war.
 From that moment on, the guard became part of the Polish Army.
 The guard's previous tasks were supplemented by the protection of military transports and the protection of railway facilities of military importance.
 The name of the formation was later changed to the Military Railway Guard.
 During the Second Polish Republic until 1939, the Union of Former Participants of the Military Railway Guard of the Republic of Poland operated.
 After less than a year, on 1 February 1920, this formation was disbanded, and all matters were transferred to the State Police.
 This situation lasted for 14 years, and at the same time there was a significant increase in crime in the railway area.
-In order to remedy this, the Railway Protection Guard was organized by the Act of April 15, 1934 on the Protection of Order on Public Railways.
+To remedy this, the Railway Protection Guard was organized by the Act of 15 April 1934 on the Protection of Order on Public Railways.